 Complete your visit with a husky sledding adventure, or put your ice skates on and take a spin on the open-air ice rink.

 Away from the tourist track, the Bavarian town of Coburg is a treasure trove of half-timbered houses, medieval alleyways, and Christmas magic.
 Overlooked by the city’s ancient castle (Veste Coburg), the sprawling Christmas market is brimming with wooden toys, ceramics, and wonderful atmosphere.
-Moreover, ancient carriages invite visitors to enjoy a romantic ride around the Old Town, artisans can be seen working their crafts, and the aroma of roasted almonds, traditional bratwurst, and glühwein permeates the air.
+Like most of Germany’s top Christmas markets, the atmospheric fair specializes in artisan products from the surrounding region.
+Moreover, ancient carriages invite visitors to enjoy a romantic ride around the Old Town, artisans can be seen working their crafts, and delicious aromas of roasted almonds, traditional bratwurst, and glühwein permeate the air.

 For a one-of-a-kind experience, visit the Historical German Christmas Museum in the nearby town of Neustadt.